Finding Your Quest

 Quests will inspire others.

 There is something contagious and inspiring about a person not beholden to the same wants and desires of this world.
-People want to feel free and live a life of purpose.
+People want to live a life of purpose.
 When they see others doing it, they become inspired to find their own quest.
-You will be amazed at how many people will ask you how you did it, or what advice can you can give them.
+You will be amazed at how many people will ask you how you did it, or what advice can you can give them when you start your quest.
 You will be put in a position to support and build the dreams of others.
-When this happens, give back and encourage those who are inspired to begin a quest of their own.
+When this happens, give back and encourage others to begin a quest of their own.

 No Quest is too expensive.